 Related information can be found at First Aid (intranet only)

 - Care of students who become unwell at school

 Students who become unwell at school are best transferred to the care of parent/carer.
 The aim of care given at school to such students is to make them comfortable in the interim

 Each school needs to identify the staff members(s) who will care for students who are unwell and the procedures that are to be followed.
 This role can be carried out by staff members who have been asked by the principal to undertake these duties and who volunteer

 The principal is responsible for negotiating an appropriate arrangement for temporary care of students who are unwell at school.
 Learning and engagement staff from the local educational services office are available to assist.

 In the special case of residential schools, arrangements for short term care for minor ailments may be undertaken as part of the school's provision in the residential facility.

 - Administration of prescribed medications and health care procedures

-Where no staff member is prepared to volunteer for the non-emergency administration of prescribed medication or health care procedures and community resources cannot assist, the school must seek the advice of relevant Regional staff.
-Regional staff will, in some cases, seek the advice of Disability Programs or Student Welfare Directorate.
+Where no staff member is prepared to volunteer for the non-emergency administration of prescribed medication or health care procedures and community resources cannot assist, the school must seek the advice of relevant learning and engagement staff from their educational service.
+The learning and engagement staff will, in some cases, seek the advice of the Disability Learning and Support Office or Student Engagement and Interagency Partnerships Office.
 An enrolment cannot be refused solely on the ground that no staff member is willing to assist.

 - Individual health care plans